gchq/sleeper/docs/development/test-design.md

 change as the design of the implementation changes.
 This isn't universal, but it's important as a principle.

 Our test names should be an English sentence starting with "should", that describes the behaviour we wish to assert.
 Most tests should be split into given/when/then sections, with comments separating each section.
-Those can sometimes be combined but we prefer to separate them explicitly for larger tests.
+These comments should clarify which parts arrange, act and assert.
+Sometimes we use a combined "When/Then", but we usually prefer to separate them explicitly, particularly for larger tests.

 ### Test driven development (TDD)